Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     file system.

 The container uses a miniconda environment in which Python and its packages are installed.
-That environment needs to be activated in the container when running, which can be done with the command that is available in the container as the environment variable `WITH_CONDA` (which for this container it is
+That environment needs to be activated in the container when running.

-`source /opt/miniconda3/bin/activate pytorch`).
+1. For the PyTorch 2.6 containers, the activation is done by singularity startup procedure and users don't need to do anything.

+2. For older containers from the 20240315 versions onwards, the EasyBuild module basically does all the important work for the Conda initialisation by injecting the necessary PATH changes and environment variables in the container.
+However, when using the containers without the EasyBuild module, one has to initialise the conda environment explicitly by executing the commands in the environment variable WITH_CONDA.

+3. In even older containers, users have to explicitly activate the conda environment by executing the commands in the environment variable WITH_CONDA.

-From the 20240315 version onwards, EasyBuild will already initialise the Python virtual environment `pytorch`.
+From the 20240315 version onwards, EasyBuild will also activate the Python virtual environment `pytorch`.
 Inside the container, the virtual environment is available in `/user-software/venv` while outside the container the files can be found in `$CONTAINERROOT/user-software/venv` (if this directory has not been removed after creating